mfaytak/afriphon/btd-1.md

 An acoustic baffle can reduce echo

 * Soft, fluffy objects: blankets, sofas, etc.
+* The seats of a car
 * This can also be achieved by selecting the recording setting carefully, and using a cardioid microphone

 ## Other tips

-Do not use computer noise reduction/filtering in general
+*Do not use* computer noise reduction/filtering in general

 * Go into your computer's sound settings and *turn this off*; make sure apps (i.e. Zoom) don't have separate filters
 * Normal to hear slight "fuzz" in background, or very slight echo